Blobfolio/blob-common/blob-common/docs/SANITIZE.md

 ## common_sanitize_date()

-Return a unix-style date string, e.g. YYYY-MM-DD.
+Return a Unix-style date string, e.g. YYYY-MM-DD.
 Invalid dates are returned as `"0000-00-00"` rather than the dawn of 1970.

 #### Arguments

- * (*mixed*) Date
+ * (*string|int*) Date

 #### Return